 Steve Wynn Resigns from Wynn Resorts amid Allegations of Sexual Misconduct

 In response to an avalanche of sexual misconduct allegations, casino mogul Stephen Wynn, 76, resigned as chairman and chief executive of Wynn Resorts on Tuesday.
-He will be replaced by Matt Maddox, who has been president of Wynn Resorts since 2013.
+Matt Maddox, who has been president of Wynn Resorts since 2013, will become the new CEO.

-Considered one of the most magnetic and polarizing figures in the gambling industry, he was the subject of a comprehensive Wall Street Journal investigation published last month.
+The Wall Street Journal conducted an investigation on Wynn and published their findings last month.
 The Journal claimed that Wynn had harassed his female employees, demanding them to masturbate him or massage him in the nude, and coerced them into sexual intercourse for decades.

-Within a day after the article was published, Wynn—who is considered a major Republican donor—stepped down as finance chairman of the Republican National Committee.
-Shortly after, the University of Pennsylvania revoked his honorary degree and removed his name from a campus plaza and scholarship.
+After one day since the article was published, Wynn quit his position as finance chairman of the Republican National Committee.
+Shortly after, the University of Pennsylvania took away his honorary degree.

 Wynn has left a glowing legacy in Las Vegas.
 From opening the Mirage in 1989, the Bellagio, and the Wynn Hotel and Encore towers, he was responsible for turning the Vegas Strip into something more than a gambler’s paradise.
 He paved the way for fine dining, extravagant shopping, and top-of-the-line entertainment to make Vegas what it is today.